Mespyr/sogolo/doc/evaluation.md

 ## For and While Loops

-The same would be for `for` and `while` loops.
+The same would be for `while` loops.
 For example, if we have the code:
 ```perl
 dec input;
 while (!= input `The secret code!`)